jnozzi/cocoadev.com/SiteContent/General/PhysicalDeveloperResources.markdown

 Feel free to contact the owner at jbanks @ ambitiouslemon.com

 There are a couple things I can see in the fine print.
-You can't sell any products or services, and any donations (i.e. [[PayPal]]) must have a portion go back to [[AmbitiousLemon]] for the servers.
+You can't sell any products or services, and any donations (i.e. General/PayPal) must have a portion go back to General/AmbitiousLemon for the servers.
 Not a big deal, but worth noting.

-''Um, The Little App Factory sells all of their products.
-How does that work out?''
+*Um, The Little App Factory sells all of their products.
+How does that work out?*

 ----

-''There Ain't No Such Thing As A Free Lunch''
+*There Ain't No Such Thing As A Free Lunch*

 The (charity) business model is not buried that deeply: "We reserve the right to refuse service to anyone who doesn't meet our standards."
 Or maybe it's the "art gallery" business model.
 Whatever.